Asking Fast Radio Bursts for More than Reionization History: Toy Model Simulations

 \section{Toy Model Simulations}

 We demonstrate the impact of the ionized bubble sizes and the rate of reionization on the estimators mentioned in \S \ref{sec:meth}, allowing us to gain intuition and test the general validity of the approach.
-We use an approximate and simplistic toy model of reionization to simulate the ionization ($\XHII$) field light-cones (LCs).
-The toy model assumes all the ionized bubbles have the same radii and that everything inside the bubbles is completely ionized and anything outside is completely neutral.
+We use an approximate and simplistic toy model of reionization to simulate the ionization ($\XHII$) field LCs.
+The toy model assumes all the ionized bubbles have the same radius and that everything inside the bubbles is completely ionized and anything outside is completely neutral.
 We divide the whole LC boxes into reasonably thin slices along the LoS axis and fill them with a number of spherical bubbles matching the average input ionization fraction for every $z$ slice.
-We place the bubble centers in the slices uniform randomly and allow overlap between them.
-A LC thus created will be a binary ionization field where $\Delta(\boldsymbol{\theta}, z)=1$ and $\XHII(\boldsymbol{\theta}, z)$ is either $0$ or $1$.
-This field has basic differences from the LC obtained from the real simulations (see \S \ref{sec:sim}) where additional fluctuations in the free electron density arise due to perturbations in the underlying matter density field.
-Furthermore, as opposed to the toy model, the realistic reionization model has inherent temporal growth in the bubble sizes apart from their percolation.
+We place the bubble centers in the slices uniformly at random locations and allow overlap between them.
+An LC thus created will be a binary ionization field where $\Delta(\boldsymbol{\theta}, z)=1$ and $\XHII(\boldsymbol{\theta}, z)$ is either $0$ or $1$.
+This field has basic differences from the LC obtained from the real simulations (see \S \ref{sec:sim}), where additional fluctuations in the free electron density arise due to perturbations in the underlying matter density field.
+Furthermore, as opposed to the toy model, the realistic reionization model has inherent temporal growth\footnote{There is no such functional form of the realistic bubble growth with redshift is known in the literature.
+Using any arbitrary function to model the growth of bubble radii will complicate the results and may not represent a realistic scenario.} in the bubble sizes apart from their percolation.

 We simulate the toy model LCs (see Figure \ref{fig:toy_slice}) within a comoving volume $(500 \times 500 \times 1500)~[{h^{-1} ~\rm Mpc}]^3$ that is divided into $(600 \times 600 \times 1800)$ cubic voxels, accordingly.
-This particular choice of LC volume is to roughly match with our reionization simulations as described below (\S \ref{sec:sim}).
+This particular choice of LC volume is to roughly match our reionization simulations as described below (\S \ref{sec:sim}).
 We use the asymmetric $\tanh(z)$ form of reionization history \citep[e.g.,][]{Heinrich_2017, Ghara_2024} for our toy models.
-This form of the history closely mimics the histories found in simulations.
-We fix the origin of the toy model LCs at $z=6$ assuming reionization ends by then.
+This form of history closely mimics the histories found in simulations.
+We fix the origin of the toy model LCs at $z=6$, assuming reionization ends by then.
 The other end of the toy model LC boxes extends up to $z\approx 15$.